 Thank you for showing interest in my frames.
 Wyganowski Frames is Paul Wyganowski, a fourth-generation custom frame builder who hand-builds and hand-finishes each custom bicycle frame - a rarity in these dark days of sand blasting being the current standard finishing practice.
 I was taught to utilize skill and technique rather than most builders in this day and age whose frames are manufactured with production building methods to produce their custom frame sets.
 I began building custom bicycle frames in 1989 even though my tutelage started in 1985.
 Besides building custom handcrafted bicycle frames, and, I build triplets, recumbent, and professional-grade custom unicycles of all types, giraffes and multi-wheeled unicycles.
 All the products I build are tailored specifically for the individual in fit, design and style.
-In addition to fabricating, I have a stock of bicycle frame building supplies and tube sets for sale from the 70′s, 80′s and early 90′s, and I manufacture my own parts that are for sale to frame builders or anyone interested in building a bicycle frame.
-These parts are being currently made of 17-4 stainless steel and are great for use on non-stainless frames.
-The parts are single speed/track dropouts, G.P.
-Wilson dropouts, a brake bridge and my unicycle bearing holder.
-These are currently made from stainless steel, due to the lack of good stainless parts for the newer stainless tube sets, cro-moly versions will follow at some point.
+In addition to fabricating, I have a stock of bicycle frame building supplies and tube sets for sale from the 1960s to the 1990′s.
+Most are vintage from Reynolds, Columbus, Ishiwata, Takahashi, Tange, Gipieme, Prugnat, Bocama, and Haden.point.
 I do repairs and restorations and teach frame building – just like my direct predecessor Tim Paterek.
 I am an advocate of educating people about the craft and defining what I believe is a true custom, hand-crafted frame set.

 I build with mainly with steel and was the first Minnesota builder to build with high grade stainless steel tubing back in the mid 90s.
 I build with all brands of steel but have always leaned towards Italian steel.
-I prefer KVA stainless, I do not generally build with 953 due to its mechanical disadvantage of not being able to manipulate the tubes in a manner I like.
+I prefer KVA stainless, I do not generally build with 953 due to its mechanical disadvantage of not being able to manipulate the tubes in a manner I like with out cracking.
 KVA is the exact same alloy of stainless with better mechanical traits.
 The best thing about these new martensitic stainless alloys is that they are very easy to build compared to Aermet 100 alloy frames, that I had built back in 1995.
 Using these materials will also remove the necessary evil of painting the frames.
 Paint has always bothered me as it is the weakest aspect of the frame, but needed for steel to prevent corrosion.
 I will eventually set up for titanium, but as my current schedule is I do not see it happening for quite a long time.

 I offer lugged silver-brazed and fillet (both bronze and silver fillet) frames.
 I primarily TIG weld all my recumbent and giraffe unicycles.
 I do not offer any TIG bicycle frame sets at this time.